Pigeon Pea

 Fresh green harvest: at 90-120 days (short-duration types), when pods are plump and green.
 The whole pod is not eaten - shell the pods to extract the green seeds, which look like small green peas.
 They cook in 10-15 minutes and have a denser, earthier flavor than garden peas.

 Dried harvest: allow pods to brown and dry completely on the plant.
-The seeds inside should rattle.
-Harvest whole plant branches, dry further in a warm location for 1-2 weeks, then shell.
-To make toor dal (split pigeon peas), dried seeds need hulling and splitting - a grain mill set loosely accomplishes this, though most home growers simply cook them whole.
+The seeds inside should rattle when you shake the pod.
+Harvest whole plant branches, dry further in a warm location for 1-2 weeks, then shell by hand or by rolling the dried pods in a sack and threshing out the seeds.
+To make toor dal (split, hulled pigeon peas), dried seeds need hulling and splitting - a grain mill set loosely accomplishes this, though most home growers simply cook them whole with slightly longer cooking time.
+Whole dried pigeon peas require an overnight soak and 45-60 minutes of simmering before they’re tender.

 Core preparations: